agavrel/42_CheatSheet/README.md

 	return 0;
 }
 ```
-PS: Of course rename flags' name with more meaningful
+PS: Of course rename flags' name with more meaningful ones.

+---
-### 0x03 Using gcc flags for Makefile
+### 0x04 Using gcc flags for Makefile
 ```
 gcc -Wall -Wextra -Werror -O2
 ```